In answer to this question, this page has photos and first-hand accounts of Lentry® Lights.

 From 300 feet away, a newspaper could be read with the 750W Optup; the 20,000-lumen V-Star LED; the V-Spec LED (which was 20,000 lumens at the time but is now 40% brighter at 28,000 lumens); or the 1500W Panorama.

-Photos from the Raiload: James and I took a little field trip to a railroad refueling depot to take pictures of our temporary lighting systems in action (view album).
-Most of the models we photographed have changed cosmetically since then, but their output/performance has not.
+Photos from the Raiload: James and Joan took a little field trip to a railroad refueling depot to take pictures of our temporary lighting systems in action (view album).
+Most of the models photographed have changed cosmetically since then, but their output/performance has not.
 For example, our V-Spec LED stunned us!
 (At the time it was 20,000 lumens; today it is 28,000 lumens.)
 It lit a row of 6 railroad cars, each 50 feet long: 300 linear feet.
 The railroad cars were black so they didn’t seem very bright in the resulting photos; however, they were well lit in real life.
 To the naked eye, not manipulated by a camera, it absolutely lit up the whole line of cars!
 It was more than impressive.

 See also our FAQ on where Lentry Lights fall on the lighting solution spectrum.

 Call us today to discuss your specific needs and whether or not Lentry Lights may be the solution for you.
 Call (888) 257-8967.

 Share this post